 We have set agreed financial budgets for each of the options under the Forestry Grant Scheme.

-In order to ensure that we make the most cost effective use of the money available and to meet Scottish Government objectives, we will assess each application using scoring criteria.
+To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.

-The criteria will be written as appropriate to each Forestry Grant Scheme option.
-We will set a minimum score that an application for any particular option must achieve to be considered for approval.
+The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.